rogerbaba/krst_covid19/README.md

 # Project folder for covid19 data enrichment

-Converting the core data set into an rdf representation
+Converting the core data set into a rdf representation

-It is using a cow as converter from https://github.com/CLARIAH/cattle.
+We are using a cow as converter from https://github.com/CLARIAH/COW and it can moo.